blargoner/blargoner.github.com/index.md

 title: blargon
 ---

 Hello, visitor.
 My name is John Peloquin.
-I live in the [East Village][nyc] of Manhattan where I enjoy [making][video.rockefeller] [videos][video.nemo] around the city.
+I live in the East Village of Manhattan where I enjoy eating [food][nyc] and listening to garbage trucks.
 Sometimes I am mistaken for a pelican.

 ## Software

 I write software for [work][spreemo] and [pleasure][github].
-I particularly enjoy front-end web development.
+I particularly enjoy [front-end web development][undefined.js].
+Recent projects include some internet [speed][speedy] [test][quicky] tools and a Google Chrome [extension][cloudwatcher] for Amazon CloudWatch.
 I also do freelance technical editing.
 Here are some books I edited:

 - [Professional Website Performance][books.properf] by Peter Smith (2012)
 - [Professional JavaScript for Web Developers, 3rd edition][books.projs] by Nicholas Zakas (2012)